 People do not understand the complexity of Planning Law.
-A separate sheet stating 'you have the right to object on x and underneath list issues that are not a planning factor,,' would be beneficial.
+A separate sheet stating 'you have the right to object on x and underneath list issues that are not a planning factor.'

 Milton Keynes Council sends out a 'Dos and Don'ts brochure'.
 Such a document would assist, and NBC Planning Officers were looking to produce one.